 St. George’s Abbey white facade, with the crow-stepped gables reflecting in the Rhine’s turquoise blue water, is nothing short of charming.
-The Abbey dates back to the early year 1000 when Emperor Henry II moved it from its previous location to Stein am Rhein.
-Until the 16th century, the towns flourishing reflected on the Abbey.
+The Abbey dates back to the early year 1000 when Emperor Henry II moved it from its previous location to Stein am Rhein and is one of the best preserved medieval monasteries.
+Until the 16th century, the town’s flourishing was reflected in the Abbey.
 The wealth led to the rebuilding in the 15th century in the late Gothic style.
 In the same period, the addition of beautiful Renaissance frescoes further embellished the interiors.

 The Rhine riverbank

 The charm of Stein am Rhein is also in its location.
-I ended up my day strolling along the riverbank, listening to the water’s soothing murmur, watching the ducks and the swans gracefully gliding on the water.
-It’s a lovely location to sit at a cafe’s terrace, sipping a drink, enjoying the calm and the surrounding beauty.
+I ended my day strolling along the riverbank, listening to the water’s soothing murmur, watching the ducks and the swans gracefully gliding on the water.
+It’s a lovely location to sit on a cafe’s terrace, sipping a drink and enjoying the calm and the surrounding beauty.

 Not to miss in Stein am Rhein: a boat tour on the Rhine

 There’s no better way to enjoy the picturesque landscape of this area than a boat tour.
 From October to April, you can cruise on the Rhine from Schaffhausen to Stein am Rhein.
 Alternatively, you can ride a boat from the town on the opposite route to Kreuzlingen and, from there, get on a cruise on Lake Constance.
 If you want to visit more villages, it’s possible to hop off along the way.
 I cruised to Schaffhausen to get back from my Zurich day trip and totally loved the views and feelings.

 I visited Switzerland multiple times, and I’m fond of smaller, lesser-known villages.
 Believe me: There are many lovely spots across the country, but Stein am Rhein might well be one of Switzerland’s most beautiful towns.
 Whether you’re traveling in south Germany or northeastern Switzerland, don’t miss to visit this charming town.

 Getting to Stein am Rhein: